 Setting financial goals is one of the best ways to start your year.
 Think of it as dreaming about a better life, but also knowing how to keep your priorities straight in order to meet your goals.

 It’s important to sit down and set financial goals each year, even if you have more money that God.
 Why?
 Because it’s a great way to budget for your year.
 A budget tells your money what to do, without it you are spending blindly.
+It also helps you stay focused on financial priorities and spending your money in alignment with your values.

 Don’t know how to budget?
 Read this post to get started.